Ahmed-AG/cyberdojo-page/read/building-a-strong-cloud-security-foundation.md

 The [Terraform website](https://developer.hashicorp.com/terraform/intro){:target="_blank"} itself is the ideal starting point for your Terraform journey.
 It offers comprehensive resources and guidance to facilitate your understanding of the tool and its usage.

 ## DevOps Concepts (CI/CD)
 DevOps is a broad topic encompassing various practices and tools.
-To gain an introduction, I recommend watching [this](https://www.youtube.com/watch?v=Xrgk023l4lI){:target="_blank"} video, which provides a useful overview.
+To gain an introduction, I recommend watching [this video](https://www.youtube.com/watch?v=Xrgk023l4lI){:target="_blank"}, which provides a useful overview.

 Continuous Integration and Continuous Delivery/Deployment or `CI/CD` is a crucial aspect of DevOps.
 It involves continuously adding code and automatically delivering or deploying it to production.
 This approach enables fast and efficient deployments.